 Get the manifesto version of this article: How To Overcome Perfectionism [Manifesto]

-This is the last part of my 3-part series on perfectionism: why being a perfectionist has its problems, the downsides of perfectionism, and how to overcome these downsides.
+This is the last part of a 3-part series on perfectionism: 10 signs of a perfectionist, the negative effects of perfectionism, and how to overcome them.

 (Images: White flower, Healthy Perfectionism vs. Neurotic Perfectionism, Balance scale, Trap, Candles, Silhouette of a couple during sunrise, Victory)